echohack/pan/README.md

 (Windows): `chef generate cookbook C:\mycookbook -g %USERPROFILE%\pan`

-## FAQ

-1. Why is there a top level folder called `code_generator`?

-  A: The chef command line tool expects a folder with this name in order to work correctly.

 ## New Constructs

 Things you might not be familiar with that this generator creates: